hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_meteor_shower_with_bright_streaks__a687fcef-5657-4e8b-8a37-e7839d797d0e-0_3.content.md

 ## User Stories

-Our users love the captivating beauty of our night sky background.
+Our users love the Cap<wbr>ti<wbr>va<wbr>ting beauty of our night sky background.
 Here are some stories from satisfied users:

 > "This background is amazing!
 It's like having a piece of the universe on my computer screen.
 It inspires me every time I look at it." - Sarah, Graphic Designer